Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 ## IoK8SApiCoreV1AWSElasticBlockStoreVolumeSource
 ### Properties
-* **fsType**: string: Filesystem type of the volume that you want to mount.
+* **fsType**: string: fsType is the filesystem type of the volume that you want to mount.
 Tip: Ensure that the filesystem type is supported by the host operating system.
 Examples: "ext4", "xfs", "ntfs".
 Implicitly inferred to be "ext4" if unspecified.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#awselasticblockstore
-* **partition**: int: The partition in the volume that you want to mount.
+* **partition**: int: partition is the partition in the volume that you want to mount.
 If omitted, the default is to mount by volume name.
 Examples: For volume /dev/sda1, you specify the partition as "1".
 Similarly, the volume partition for /dev/sda is "0" (or you can leave the property empty).
-* **readOnly**: bool: Specify "true" to force and set the ReadOnly property in VolumeMounts to "true".
-If omitted, the default is "false".
+* **readOnly**: bool: readOnly value true will force the readOnly setting in VolumeMounts.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#awselasticblockstore
-* **volumeID**: string (Required): Unique ID of the persistent disk resource in AWS (Amazon EBS volume).
+* **volumeID**: string (Required): volumeID is unique ID of the persistent disk resource in AWS (Amazon EBS volume).
 More info: https://kubernetes.io/docs/concepts/storage/volumes#awselasticblockstore

 ## IoK8SApiCoreV1AzureDiskVolumeSource
 ### Properties
-* **cachingMode**: string: Host Caching mode: None, Read Only, Read Write.
+* **cachingMode**: string: cachingMode is the Host Caching mode: None, Read Only, Read Write.
-* **diskName**: string (Required): The Name of the data disk in the blob storage
+* **diskName**: string (Required): diskName is the Name of the data disk in the blob storage
-* **diskURI**: string (Required): The URI the data disk in the blob storage
+* **diskURI**: string (Required): diskURI is the URI of data disk in the blob storage
-* **fsType**: string: Filesystem type to mount.
+* **fsType**: string: fsType is Filesystem type to mount.
 Must be a filesystem type supported by the host operating system.
 Ex. "ext4", "xfs", "ntfs".
 Implicitly inferred to be "ext4" if unspecified.
-* **kind**: string: Expected values Shared: multiple blob disks per storage account  Dedicated: single blob disk per storage account  Managed: azure managed data disk (only in managed availability set). defaults to shared
+* **kind**: string: kind expected values are Shared: multiple blob disks per storage account  Dedicated: single blob disk per storage account  Managed: azure managed data disk (only in managed availability set). defaults to shared
-* **readOnly**: bool: Defaults to false (read/write).
+* **readOnly**: bool: readOnly Defaults to false (read/write).
 ReadOnly here will force the ReadOnly setting in VolumeMounts.

 ## IoK8SApiCoreV1AzureFilePersistentVolumeSource
 ### Properties
-* **readOnly**: bool: Defaults to false (read/write).
+* **readOnly**: bool: readOnly defaults to false (read/write).
 ReadOnly here will force the ReadOnly setting in VolumeMounts.
-* **secretName**: string (Required): the name of secret that contains Azure Storage Account Name and Key
+* **secretName**: string (Required): secretName is the name of secret that contains Azure Storage Account Name and Key
-* **secretNamespace**: string: the namespace of the secret that contains Azure Storage Account Name and Key default is the same as the Pod
+* **secretNamespace**: string: secretNamespace is the namespace of the secret that contains Azure Storage Account Name and Key default is the same as the Pod
-* **shareName**: string (Required): Share Name
+* **shareName**: string (Required): shareName is the azure Share Name

 ## IoK8SApiCoreV1AzureFileVolumeSource
 ### Properties
-* **readOnly**: bool: Defaults to false (read/write).
+* **readOnly**: bool: readOnly defaults to false (read/write).
 ReadOnly here will force the ReadOnly setting in VolumeMounts.
-* **secretName**: string (Required): the name of secret that contains Azure Storage Account Name and Key
+* **secretName**: string (Required): secretName is the  name of secret that contains Azure Storage Account Name and Key
-* **shareName**: string (Required): Share Name
+* **shareName**: string (Required): shareName is the azure share Name

 ## IoK8SApiCoreV1Capabilities
 ### Properties